jwong0205/homepage/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a Visting Scholar at Deakin University in Melbourne.
+👨🏻‍💻 I'm a Modeling Analyst at Super Members Council and a Visting Scholar at Deakin University.

+🎓 I graduated from Deakin University with a Ph.D in Finance.

 🔬 My research interests lie in retirement planning and fund management.